citusdata/citus_docs/faq/faq.rst

 How do I add nodes to an existing Citus cluster?
 ------------------------------------------------

-On Azure Database for PostgreSQL - Hyperscale (Citus) it's as easy as dragging a slider in the user interface.
-In Citus Community edition you can add nodes manually by calling the :ref:`citus_add_node` UDF with the hostname (or IP address) and port number of the new node.
+On the Citus managed service with Azure Cosmos DB for PostgreSQL (formerly known as Hyperscale (Citus)), adding nodes is quite easy: all it takes is a few clicks in the Azure portal.
+With Citus open source, you can add nodes manually by calling the :ref:`citus_add_node` UDF with the hostname (or IP address) and port number of the new node.

-Either way, after adding a node to an existing cluster it will not contain any data (shards).
+Either way, after adding a node to an existing cluster, the new node will not contain any data (shards).
 Citus will start assigning any newly created shards to this node.
-To rebalance existing shards from the older nodes to the new node, Citus provides a shard rebalancer utility.
+To rebalance existing shards from the older nodes to the new node, Citus provides an open source shard rebalancer utility.
 You can find more information in the :ref:`shard_rebalancing` section.

 How does Citus handle failure of a worker node?
 -----------------------------------------------